 The parties may use alternative means of resolving the conflict, either before requesting the court’s intervention, or in the course of legal action.

 Mediation prior to court intervention

 Before bringing a case to court, parents may use public or private family mediation to reach an agreement on parental responsibility.

-Portugal applies the principle of voluntary mediation.
+In Portugal mediation is voluntary.
 Parties to a family conflict relating to their children may, by agreement, use public or private family mediation before initiating legal action.
-Once action has been brought, the court may also refer the parties for mediation, but cannot impose this if the parties do not agree to it, or object.
+Once action has been brought, the court may also refer the parties for mediation, but cannot impose this if the parties do not agree or object to it.

 Mandatory ratification of the agreement

 Once the agreement has been obtained as a result of the mediation, in order for it to be binding and enforceable, the parties must apply for its ratification by the court or the civil registry registrar, as the case may be.

 Actions on family matters that fall within the competence of the civil registry registrar require the prior agreement of the parties, otherwise they fall within the competence of the courts.